Towards Tight Approximation Bounds for Graph Diameter and Eccentricities: Algorithms for dense graphs

 Finally since $t\cdot D_{S,T}-u\leq t\cdot D^H_{S,T}-u\leq D''_H\leq D^H_{S,T}\leq D_{S,T}+2$, we get $t\cdot D_{S,T}-u-2\leq D''_H-2\leq D_{S,T}$.

-Thus, in $\tilde{O}(n^2)$ time we get almost the same guarantees as in the $\tilde{O}(m\sqrt n)$ time algorithms, except for an extra additive loss of $2$ in the quality.

 Below we show how to make the additive loss in quality smaller for Diameter and Eccentricities.
-This is especially important when these parameters are constant, which is the hard case of the problems anyway.
+This is especially important when these parameters are constant, which is one of the hard cases of the problems.\footnote{If, for example, the diameter is polynomial in $n$, say $n^{\varepsilon}$, then we can approximate the diameter to an arbitrary precision of $1+\delta$ in $\tilde{O}(mn^{1-\varepsilon}/\delta)$ time by sampling a vertex on the true diameter path of distance at most $\frac{\delta}{1+\delta}n^\varepsilon$ from one of the true diameter endpoints.}